bogdanoancea/MobileNetworkDataSimulationTemplate/data/networkEvents/README-networkEvents.txt

 b9) <description> : an optional tag that can provide a textual description;

 5. <specs_device>
-It enumerates the device IDs and its parent is <posteriorLocationProbabilities>.
+It enumerates the device IDs and its parent is <networkEvents>.
 It contains 2 mandatory child elements and one optional element:
 a) <devColName> : it gives the column name (in the csv file) of the device IDs;
 b) <devIDValues> : it enumerates the device IDs as a list where the items are strings separated by white spaces;